 As the situation between Israel and Gaza threatens to escalate into World War III, the future of humanity may literally depend upon correctly answering the question posed in the title.

 The horrific attack from Gaza against Israel begun on Oct.
-7 is the latest and deadliest installment in her perpetual campaign to destroy Israel.
-While Israel initially held the moral high ground, at least in the eyes of the nations that typically support her, the situation quickly spiraled downhill as the inevitable complaints of disproportionate response came rolling in.
-Now, even most of Israel’s allies and defenders are urging her to accept a ceasefire because of the mounting casualties in Gaza, while demanding nothing of Gaza, despite all of her tactics–randomly shooting thousands of rockets at Israeli population centers, using her own civilians as human shields, fighters dressing in civilian clothing, taking hostages– being violations of the Geneva Convention, and despite awareness that a ceasefire would give Gaza a chance to recoup and continue to attack.
+7 is the latest and deadliest installment in its perpetual campaign to destroy Israel.
+While Israel initially held the moral high ground, at least in the eyes of the nations that typically support it, the situation quickly spiraled downhill as the inevitable complaints of disproportionate response came rolling in.
+Now, even most of Israel’s allies and defenders are urging it to accept a ceasefire because of the mounting casualties in Gaza, while demanding nothing of Gaza, despite all of its tactics–randomly shooting thousands of rockets at Israeli population centers, using its own civilians as human shields, fighters dressing in civilian clothing, taking hostages– being violations of the Geneva Convention, and despite awareness that a ceasefire would give Gaza a chance to recoup and continue to attack.

 There are three differing popular interpretations of proportionate response: